Holidays Celebrated In The Bahamas

 This holiday celebrates the emancipation of slaves in the British colonies in 1834.
 It is celebrated with a Junkanoo Rush-out, a day of beaching, sailing, and regattas in most islands.
 On New Providence, old slave villages such as Gambier in the west and Fox Hill in the east have their own special celebrations.

-The second Monday in October, formerly known as "Discovery Day" or "Columbus Day," is now dedicated to honoring Bahamian national heroes.
+Formerly known as "Discovery Day" or "Columbus Day," this holiday has now been dedicated to honoring Bahamian national heroes since 2013.
+An official National Heroes Day ceremony is held with a keynote speech by the Prime Minister, and heroes from a cross-section of civil society are celebrated with a week of activities.
 Many people enjoy the day with family gatherings and beach picnics.

 Christmas Day (December 25th)